-Included above are non-cash revaluation relating to investment property and property held for own use €1,121,000 (2012: €2,314,000), all of which relate to underwriting.
+Included above are non-cash revaluations relating to investment property and property held for own use €10,741,000 (2013: impairment €1,121,000), all of which relate to underwriting.

 The accounting policies of the reportable segments are the same as the Group accounting policies.
 Segment profit represents the profit earned by each segment.
 Central administration costs and Directors' salaries are allocated based on actual activity.
 Restructuring costs and income taxation are direct costs of each segment.
 Segment profit is the measure reported to the chief operating decision maker, the Group Chief Executive, for the purposes of resource allocation and assessment of segmental reporting.